 |#1.
 Babyletto Hudson|

 Finding the perfect crib can be tough, especially with over 500 different cribs available on the market!
 You want it to be cute and match the style of the nursery furniture (like the nursery glider), conform with all current safety standards, be versatile and transition easily to a toddler bed, and be comfortable, well-built, affordable, and easy to assemble.
-For details about how we evaluated each of these factors, see the bottom of this article.
+For details about how we evaluated each of these factors, see the bottom of this article and check out our full crib buying guide.

 Here are the Best Cribs of 2019!